Price-to-Book in Canada: 9.33% CAGR, 41% Down Capture, 25 Years on TSX

 Canada is one of the best markets we found for P/B investing.
 The structural reasons are clear: banks and commodity companies are the backbone of the TSX, and these are exactly the businesses where book value is a real, tangible anchor.

-The 2022 result (+29.17% while the S&P 500 fell -18.99%) is the single largest annual spread in our 18-exchange study.
-Down capture of 8.02% is extraordinary.
-It means this portfolio is nearly immune to the S&P 500's bad years, at least historically.
-The tradeoff is that you miss the US tech-driven rallies of 2013, 2019, 2020, and 2023.
+The 2022 result (+29.17% while the TSX fell -8.44%) is the single largest annual spread in our 18-exchange study.
+Down capture of 41.31% vs the TSX Composite means this portfolio historically holds up much better than the index in down years.
+The tradeoff is that you can miss years when growth stocks and diversified holdings drive the index.

 Part of a Series